 - System-wide condition assessments (WWTPs, pumping stations and forcemains).
 This will provide a condition baseline for the Town's wastewater servicing assets, allowing the Town to prioritize conditionbased upgrades and strengthen the overall value of the wastewater system. - Additional wet weather flow monitoring for the purposes of hydraulic model calibration, confirming peak flow projection and refining the preferred solution design bases.
 This should be completed prior to design and construction of new pumping stations and forcemains.
 It is recommended that future flow monitoring be conducted for a minimum of 6 months, ideally initiated in the Spring (March/April) in order to capture both spring melt and rainfall conditions as well as the dryer summer periods.
 The previous flow monitoring efforts found that flow monitors were often impacted by upstream pumped flows which should be considered when selecting flow monitoring locations.
 Rain gauges should be within 5 kilometres of the flow monitoring locations in order to account for spatial differences in rainfall.
 Due to the geography of Plympton-Wyoming, multiple rain gauges will be required, therefore, performing flow monitoring in phases over several years may reduce program costs while enabling incremental model refinement. - Investigate odour issues at PS-02 and along the Queen Street trunk sewer. - Implementation of a public and private side I/I mitigation plan to reduce peak wet weather flows.
 This has the potential to reduce peak flows to the Plympton WWTP and Wyoming WWTP, potentially delaying plant expansions and associated capital expenditures. - Update the Wastewater Servicing Master Plan every 5 to 8 years.
 With the recent increase in growth within the Town, updating the Master Plan will allow for the Town to adjust its capital expenditure plan based on an increased or decreased growth rate and continue to provide reliable wastewater servicing.
-The identified WWTP capacity expansions will require completion of a Schedule C Class EA, so Jacobs recommends that the next Master Plan update be completed as a Schedule C Class EA. - It is recommended that the Town update the cost estimates presented in this Class EA as each project is undertaken.
+The identified WWTP capacity expansions will require completion of a Schedule C Class EA, so Jacobs recommends that the next Master Plan update be completed as a Schedule C Class EA.
+It is also noted that an assimilative capacity study is required in advance of completing the Schedule C Class EA to identify future effluent limits and objectives following the plant capacity expansion. - It is recommended that the Town update the cost estimates presented in this Class EA as each project is undertaken.
 The COVID-19 pandemic has resulted in significant escalation of capital project costs throughout Ontario due to supply chain issues and increasing material costs.
-It is unknown at this time if these issues will continue in the future and as such, it is expected that cost estimates will need to be revised.

-- Develop a risk mitigation plan.
+It is unknown at this time if these issues will continue in the future and as such, it is expected that cost estimates will need to be revised. - Develop a risk mitigation plan.
 This, in conjunction with the system-wide condition assessment, will identify areas of high risk within the wastewater system and allow the Town to develop the necessary contingency plans, while also being proactive in addressing these high-risk components. - Operations staff should review solids management practices to find efficiencies for solids handling, such as increased trucking, lagoon decanting, etc.